DecisionsDev/ruledesigner/README.md

 ## Requirements
 - Eclipse 4.4 Luna Packages
+- You can find all available releases at this location : https://github.com/ODMDev/ruledesigner/releases

 ## Installation
 You must install the update site for Rule Designer into an existing Eclipse.